Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 Corticosteroids (eg, prednisone 60 to 80 mg orally once a day for 1 week, followed by rapid tapering of the dose) may be used in patients with speciﬁc indications (eg, connective tissue disorder, autoimmune or uremic pericarditis, failure to respond to colchicine or NSAIDs) but are not given routinely because they enhance viral multiplication and recurrence is common when the dosage is tapered; colchicine may be particularly useful during the taper.
 An alternative approach is the use of prednisone at a lower dose (0.2 to 0.5 mg/kg orally once a day) for 2 to 4 weeks followed by a slow taper over ~ 3 months.
 Tuberculous and pyogenic pericarditis should be excluded before corticosteroid therapy is initiated.
 Intrapericardial instillation of triamcinolone 300 mg/m2 avoids systemic adverse effects and is highly effective but is typically reserved for patients with recurrent or refractory disease.

 Anticoagulants are usually contraindicated in acute pericarditis because they may cause intrapericardial bleeding and even fatal tamponade; however, they can be given in early pericarditis complicating acute MI.
-Uncommonly, pericardial resection is required.
+Uncommonly (eg, with chronic constrictive pericarditis), pericardial resection is required.

 Infections are treated with specific antimicrobials.
 Complete drainage is often necessary.